JustinNovot/final-project-cis355-fa23/README.md

 - **Role**: `Admin`

 ### Usage
-Use this account to sign in and access administrative areas.
-It's fully enabled for all features and settings, ideal for setup and testing.
+A user can use this account to sign in and access administrative areas.
+These features and settings can create an ideal setting for setups and tests.

 ### Troubleshooting
 If you can't access the application with the admin account, check if the database has been seeded correctly and look for any startup errors in the application logs.